Whether you’re trying to increase your muscle mass, burn fat or simply be healthier, improving your fitness takes time, hard work and dedication.

 Keep up your workouts as best you can.

-Although it can be tempting to skip the gym when you’re a bit hungover, it’s important to keep your energy expenditure up if you’re trying to burn fat.
+Although it can be tempting to skip training when you’re a bit hungover, it’s important to keep your energy expenditure up if you’re trying to burn fat.
 You might find you feel better and crave healthy foods afterward too.

 Prepare for the late-night munchies